Last updated on August 9th, 2023 at 05:32 pm

-Talking in Kannada (Karnataka’s native language) has always been a challenge.
-I can speak Kannada well enough for general communication, but grammatically, I am not as fluent.
-So, when we had to do the Power To Women Corporate Self Defense workshop purely in Kannada, I was caught in ambivalence.
-As my father was born and brought up in Delhi, the job of conducting the workshop purely in Kannada fell on my shoulders.
-I was ecstatic because I was entitled to be the lead speaker in the Power To Women Corporate Self Defense workshop; yet at the same time, I was not very confident about the dialect and grammar of Kannada.
-So, the whole evening, I sat with my mother and practised the session, focusing on my Kannada grammar and dialect.
+Speaking in Kannada (Karnataka’s native language) has always been difficult.
+I can communicate in Kannada well enough for general purposes, but I am not as fluent grammatically.
+So, when we had to do the Power To Women Corporate Self Defense Workshop entirely in Kannada, I felt conflicted.
+Because my father was born and raised in Delhi, the task of conducting the workshop entirely in Kannada fell entirely on my shoulders.
+I was overjoyed because I had been chosen to be the lead speaker in the Power To Women Corporate Self Defence workshop, but I was also apprehensive about my Kannada dialect and grammar.
+So I sat with my mother all evening and practised the session, focusing on Kannada grammar and dialect.

-Since this Power To Women Corporate Self Defense workshop was organised and powered by our iTeachiPower.in partner, Deffendo, headed by Ms Rewa Purohit and Ms Sreshta Pothula, Ms Rewa joined the workshop in person for the first time.
-My first impression of Ms Rewa was that I was in awe that, at such a young age, she was working to empower and educate young girls and women against crime.
-I felt blessed to have found a partner like them who is committed to their work and found time out of her busy school schedule to organise this workshop.
+Since this Power To Women Corporate Self Defense Workshop was organised and powered by our iTeachiPower.in ‘Girl Empower, Mentor, Lead & Educate Girls’ Instructor Workshop for School & Colleges – partner, Deffendo, which is headed by Ms Rewa Purohit and Ms Sreshta Pothula, Ms Rewa attended in person for the first time.
+My first impression of Ms Rewa was that she was working to empower and educate young girls and women against crime at such a young age.
+I considered myself fortunate to have found an organisation like them who is dedicated to their work and took time out of her busy school schedule to organise this workshop.

-Based on my previous workshops (both iTeachiPower.in & Power To Women Corporate Self Defense) experiences, l have seen women who are introverted in public speaking, especially about this sensitive subject, and women who are happy to answer questions and ready on their feet.
-As a lead speaker/specialist, part of my job is to observe women participants who were apprehensive & encourage them to share.
-So, sometimes when I handed these women the microphone to speak up, they leaned away from the microphone.
-As a teacher, I mainly focus on the ones who are a little shy and try to make them comfortable and give them opportunities to speak.
-Halfway through the Power To Women Corporate Self Defense workshop, I noticed this change.
-The women had become more interactive and were answering questions based on the knowledge we were giving them.
-They became so comfortable & kind enough that they were educating me and correcting my Kannada dialect :).
+Based on my previous workshop experiences (both iTeachiPower.in ‘Girl Empower, Mentor, Lead & Educate Girls’ Instructor Workshop for School & Colleges and Power To Women Corporate Self Defence Workshop), I’ve seen women who are reluctant in public, especially when it comes to this sensitive subject, and women who are eager to answer questions and think on their feet.
+As a lead speaker/specialist, part of my job is to observe and encourage women participants who are hesitant to share.
+As a result, when I handed these women the microphone to speak up, they leaned away from it.
+As a qualified specialist & educator, I endeavour to make those taking my session who are a little hesitant feel comfortable and give them opportunities to express themselves.
+I noticed this change about halfway through the Power To Women Corporate Self Defense Workshop.
+The women had become more relaxed, and interactive, answering questions based on the knowledge we were providing them.
+The women became so comfortable and kind that they began to guide me and correct my Kannada dialect:).

 Click ‘Arvind Mills – Power To Women Corporate Self Defense Workshop‘ to read about the workshop professional feedback from Ms. Krystal Joseph – CEO / Specialist, iTeachiPower.in.